kotakbiasa/ThinkPad-X380-Yoga-Hackintosh/README.md

 	- **Con**: Requires [**HeliPort**](https://github.com/diepeterpan/HeliPort/releases) app to connect to Wi-Fi hotspots, so it can't be used during macOS Setup/Recovery
 	- **Con**: Doesn't support Location Services

-- Pre-compiled WiFi kexts for other versions of macOS can be found in the [Additional Files](hhttps://github.com/OpenIntelWireless/itlwm/releases) section!
-You will need them if you want to run other macOS versions than Sonoma or Sequioa!
+- Pre-compiled WiFi kexts for other versions of macOS can be found in the [Additional Files](https://github.com/OpenIntelWireless/itlwm/releases) section!
+You will need them if you want to run other macOS versions than Sonoma or Sequoia!

 > **🗒️Note:**
 >